go-echarts/statsview/README.md

 # 🚀 Statsview

-[**Statsview**](https://github.com/go-echarts/viewstats) is a real-time Golang runtime stats visualization profiler.
-It is built top on another open-source poject, [go-echarts](https://github.com/go-echarts/go-echarts), which helps statsview to show its graphs on the browser.
+Statsview is a real-time Golang runtime stats visualization profiler.
+It is built top on another open-source project, [go-echarts](https://github.com/go-echarts/go-echarts), which helps statsview to show its graphs on the browser.

 ## Installation